sgoldenlab/simba/docs/SHAP.md

   - In the `# target present` entry box, enter the number of frames (integer - e.g., `100`) with the behavioral target **present** to calculate SHAP values for.
   - In the `# target absent` entry box, enter the number of frames (integer - e.g., `100`) with the behavioral target **absent** to calculate SHAP values for.

+Once you have filled in the SHAP entry boxes, click on either `save settings into global environment` or `save settings for specific model`, depening on wether you are generating one model, or several models at once.
+For more information on generating one vs several models, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#train-predictive-classifiers-start-the-machine-training).